nahida-athanikar/Smart-Route-Optimizer/README.md

 ---

-🚀 **Smart Route Optimization System** is a Python-based application that finds the shortest path between cities using graph algorithms.
-It includes an interactive CLI and visual graph representation to help users understand optimal routes efficiently.
+🚀 **Smart Route Optimization System** is a **graph-based route optimization application** built using Python and Dijkstra’s Algorithm.
+Designed to compute shortest paths between cities with an interactive **web interface and real-time graph visualization**.

+Built using **Python, Flask, NetworkX, and Matplotlib**, this system allows users to dynamically add routes, calculate optimal paths, and visualize them for better understanding.

 ---